infyramy/jBoilerplate/DEPLOYMENT.md

 #### Build Fails

+1. **TypeScript issues**: Use `Dockerfile.simple` to skip TypeScript checking in deployment
-1. **pnpm lock file issues**: The Dockerfiles use `--no-frozen-lockfile` to handle lockfile mismatches automatically
+2. **pnpm lock file issues**: The Dockerfiles use `--no-frozen-lockfile` to handle lockfile mismatches automatically
-2. **Memory issues**: Coolify might need more memory for the build process
+3. **Memory issues**: Coolify might need more memory for the build process
-3. **Dependencies**: Check that all dependencies are properly listed in `package.json`
+4. **Dependencies**: Check that all dependencies are properly listed in `package.json`
-4. **Missing files**: Ensure all imported files exist (check for missing constants or components)
+5. **Missing files**: Ensure all imported files exist (check for missing constants or components)
+6. **prepare script issues**: Updated Dockerfiles skip the prepare script that was causing build failures

 #### App doesn't start